Meteor-Community-Packages/Meteor-CollectionFS/README.md

 The CollectionFS package makes available two important global variables:
 `FS.File` and `FS.Collection`.

-* A `FS.File` wraps a file and its data on the client or server.
+* An `FS.File` instance wraps a file and its data on the client or server.
 It is similar to the browser `File` object (and can be created from a `File` object), but it has additional properties and methods.
+Many of its methods are reactive when the instance is returned by a call to `find` or `findOne`.
-* A `FS.Collection` provides a collection in which information about files can be stored.
+* An `FS.Collection` provides a collection in which information about files can be stored.
+It is backed by an underlying normal `Mongo.Collection` instance.
+Most collection methods, such as `find` and `insert` are available on the `FS.Collection` instance.
+If you need to call other collection methods such as `_ensureIndex`, you can call them directly on the underlying `Mongo.Collection` instance available through `myFSCollection.files`.

 A document from a `FS.Collection` is represented as a `FS.File`.